Allan-Nava/Haivision-go-sdk/README.md

 The SDK also provide more functionality such as stop stream, getting stream status, play stream, and more, you can see the full API documentation in the API Reference section.

-### API Reference
-The Haivision Go SDK provides a wide range of functions and methods for interacting with Haivision's platform.
-The full API documentation can be found at https://github.com/Allan-Nava/Haivision-go-sdk/blob/master/docs/API.md

 ### Support
 If you have any issues or need assistance using the Haivision Go SDK, please contact the developer at allan.nava@email.com or visit the project's issue tracker at https://github.com/Allan-Nava/Haivision-go-sdk/issues